Platform-OS/pos-module-openai/README.md

 ## Example application

-One of the typical use case of using Embedding is to implement AI enhanced search.
-This is also the first step of RAG (Retrieval-Augmented Generation).
-You can find an example implementation of such functionality in the `app` directory, ready to be copied and customized for your application needs, or further integration with LLM of your choice.
-The example shows example implementation of key concepts:
+One typical use case for embeddings is to implement AI-enhanced search, which is also the first step in Retrieval-Augmented Generation (RAG).
+You can find an example implementation of this functionality in the `app` directory.
+It’s ready to be copied and customized for your application needs or further integrated with the LLM of your choice.
+This example demonstrates key concepts in action.

-### A script to transform existing data into Embeddings
+### Script to Transform Existing Data into Embeddings

 You can find the script in `app/lib/commands/openai/commands_to_embeddings.liquid`.
-It fetches the existing [Pages](https://documentation.platformos.com/developer-guide/pages/pages), filters them by your needs, and creates embeddings based on their content.
-This is meant for demonstration purposes - instead of creating embeddings for the whole page, you might want for example to create embeddings for certain paragraphs, which probably would yield a better results.
+It fetches the existing [Pages](https://documentation.platformos.com/developer-guide/pages/pages), filters them according to your needs, and creates embeddings based on their content.
+This is intended for demonstration purposes; for instance, instead of creating embeddings for entire pages, you might choose to create embeddings for specific paragraphs, which could yield better results.

-The script can be run multiple times and will remove embeddings of pages that have been removed since the last run, will update the pages that have changed, and finally will add new embeddings for new pages.
+The script can be run multiple times and will remove embeddings of pages that have been deleted since the last run, update embeddings for pages that have changed, and add new embeddings for newly added pages.

-the script assumes that each Page that is index has configured [Metadata](https://documentation.platformos.com/developer-guide/pages/metadata) - `title` and `description`.
-Those will be required to efficiently render [Search Page](#search-page) without having to make another query to the DB.
+The script assumes that each indexed page has configured [Metadata](https://documentation.platformos.com/developer-guide/pages/metadata) — `title` and `description`.
+These are required to efficiently render the [Search Page](#search-page) without needing to make another database query.

 ### Search page

 The example search page is located at `app/views/pages/openai_search.liquid`.
-It is just for demonstration purposes, and it violates some of the [best practices](https://documentation.platformos.com/developer-guide/modules/platformos-modules#how-to-use-devkit) like separating business rules from the presentation layer.
-This is intentional, as the page should just serve as an all-in-one example of the whole flow.
+It serves primarily for demonstration purposes and intentionally violates some [best practices](https://documentation.platformos.com/developer-guide/modules/platformos-modules#how-to-use-devkit), such as separating business rules from the presentation layer.
+This design choice aims to present an all-in-one example of the entire workflow.

-You will find there additional checks if the module [setup](#setup) has been done correctly, it supports hcaptcha challenge to avoid spam requests and demonstrates how to use the [commands and queries](#functionality-provided-by-the-user-module) provided by the OpenAI module.
+You'll find there additional checks to ensure the module [setup](#setup) has been configured correctly.
+It supports the hCaptcha challenge to prevent spam requests and demonstrates how to use the [commands and queries](#functionality-provided-by-the-user-module) provided by the OpenAI module.

-### Further considerations
+### Further Considerations

-What is not mentioned in the application, is ensuring that your embeddings are up to date.
-You can achieve it by either invoking [the script](#a-script-to-transform-existing-data-into-embeddings) regularly, or, preferably, by leveraging [Events](https://github.com/Platform-OS/pos-module-core?tab=readme-ov-file#events) and create consumers that will update Embeddings whenever an entity that you would like to track is created/updated/deleted.
+**Maintaining Updated Embeddings**:  An important aspect not covered in the application is ensuring that your embeddings remain up-to-date.
+You can achieve this by regularly invoking [the script](#a-script-to-transform-existing-data-into-embeddings) designed to refresh embeddings.
+Alternatively, and preferably, you can leverage [Events](https://github.com/Platform-OS/pos-module-core?tab=readme-ov-file#events) to create consumers that automatically update embeddings whenever an entity you wish to track is created, updated, or deleted.

 ## Contribution

-Please check `.git/CONTRIBUTING.md`
+For contributing to this module, please check `.git/CONTRIBUTING.md`.